-Assertiveness-- Individuals' attempts to place themselves in physical, verbal, or social equality with, or superiority over another person.
+Assertiveness-Individuals' attempts to place themselves in physical, verbal, or social equality with, or superiority over another person.
 When one does this with the intent of hurting someone else, then the act becomes one of aggression.
 But generally, assertiveness is to be distinguished from aggression.

-Attachment figure -- Any person with whom a child or adult has a relatively long-lasting emotional bond, who is uniquely important to an individual, and who is interchangeable with no one else.
+Attachment figure - Any person with whom a child or adult has a relatively long-lasting emotional bond, who is uniquely important to an individual, and who is interchangeable with no one else.
 That is, an attachment figure is a significant other.
 But an attachment figure has at least one additional criterion not included in the definition of significant other.
-That criterion is the seeking or yearning for emotional closeness that if found "would result in feeling secure and comfortable in relation to the partner" (Ainsworth, 1989, p.711).
-As with all affectional bonds--such as those felt for significant others and attachment figures--individuals are likely to feel the need to establish at least periodic physical closeness or proximity to their partner, experience "distress upon inexplicable separation, pleasure or joy upon reunion, and grief at loss..."(Ainsworth, 1989, p.711).
+Specifically to be an attachment figure, as defined in IPARTheory, one's sense of emotional security, happiness, and well-being must be dependent to some degree on the quality of the relationship with the other person.
+As with all affectional bonds - such as those felt for significant others and attachment figures - individuals are likely to feel the need to establish at least periodic physical closeness or proximity to their partner, experience "distress upon inexplicable separation, pleasure or joy upon reunion, and grief at loss..."
+(Ainsworth, 1989, p.
+711).
+Assessment of the extent to which an individual is a significant other or an attachment figure may be made by responding to the Intimate Partner Attachment Questionnaire (IPAQ), the Intimate Adult Relationship Questionnaire (IARQ), or the Intimate Partner Acceptance-Rejection/Control Questionnaire (IPAR/CQ).
+An attachment figure in these measures is defined by an affirmative response to the question "Is your overall sense of emotional security, comfort, and wellbeing affected by your feelings about your relationship with your partner?"

-Behavior observations (BOs)-- One of the procedures along with the interview (PARIS), and selfreport questionnaires (PARO), available to assess parents' accepting and rejecting behaviors--or individuals' perceptions of these behaviors.
+Behavior observations (BOs)-One of the procedures along with the interview (PARIS), and self-report questionnaires (e.g., PARO), available to assess parents' accepting and rejecting behaviors--or individuals' perceptions of these behaviors.

-Biological state -- Refers in the phylogenetic perspective and the phylogenetic model, to the complete range of genetic dispositions (see genotype) found in populations throughout our species.
+Biological state-Refers in the phylogenetic perspective and the phylogenetic model, to the complete range of genetic dispositions (see genotype) found in populations throughout the human species.
 It also includes biological structure and processes of the living body, for example the nervous system, the endocrine system, and our senses of sight, hearing, taste, smell, and touch.
 From a developmental point of view, biological state is more or less synonymous with maturation or organismic growth.
-Overall, then, "biological state" is humankind's complete biological, including genetic, endowment.
+Overall, then, "biological state" is humankind's complete biological-including genetic-endowment.

-Cognition-- Mental activity including the capacity to know, comprehend, understand, reason, and remember.
-(See mental representation; phylogenetic model.)
+Cognition-Mental activity including the capacity to know, comprehend, understand, reason, and remember.
+(See mental representation; phylogenetic model)

-Coldness-- On the warmth/affection scale of the warmth dimension of parenting refers to the lack or absence (or perceived absence) of emotional warmth..
-(See rejection.)
+Coldness-On the warmth/affection scale of the warmth dimension of parenting, coldness refers to the lack or absence (or perceived absence) of emotional warmth.
+(See rejection)

-Community study approach-- Refers in the anthroponomical research design of PARTheory to longterm ethnographic research within a given community in order to place styles of parenting and other relevant behaviors within their full sociocultural context.
-(See convergence of methodologies and procedures; anthroponomy; multimethod research strategy; universalist approach.)
+Community study approach-Refers in the anthroponomical research design of IPARTheory to long-term ethnographic research within a given community in order to place styles of parenting and other relevant behaviors within their full sociocultural context.
+(See convergence of methodologies and procedures; anthroponomy; multimethod research strategy; universalist approach)